flinder/rationalization/paper/rationalization_manuscript.md

 ## Predictive Model

 To get an estimate of $S$ in Group 2, a model is trained, that predicts the self placement from answers to issue questions.
 Since in Group 1 $S$ is asked before $P$ it is unbiased as defined above.
 I use a random forest to train the model [@breiman2001random].
 Random forests have very good predictive performance.
 Further more, the use of random forests allows me to collect data only in two groups.
-To test Hypothesis two I compare the distances between $S$ and $S^*$ in both groups.
+To test Hypothesis 2 I compare the distances between $S$ and $S^*$ in both groups.
 With a normal predictive model, additional data would have to be collected, to not predict values for the data that has been used to train the model.
-The advantage of a random forest is an ensemble of many decision trees, each grown to a bootstrap sample of the data.
-The obsrevations not contained in the bootstrap sample are called out-of bag observations for a specific tree.
-THerefore, for each observation, there is a number of decision trees that were fit without using this observations.
+The advantage of a random forest is, that it is an ensemble of many decision trees, each grown to a bootstrap sample of the data.
+The observations not contained in the bootstrap sample are called out-of bag observations for a specific tree.
+Therefore, for each observation, there is a number of decision trees that were fit without using these observations.
 For the predictions of $S$ in Group 1, a new random forest is formed for each observation, just using the trees that were fit without that observation.
+The predictors were selected from the American National Election Study, by training a random Forest to the complete data set using all potential predictors for ideology (on a 7 point liberal - conservative scale).
+I then selected the 20 most important predictors according to the permutation importance criterion.
+Details on this process can be found in the online appendix (Github).

 ![Predicted self positions (out-of-bag for Group 1) from the random forest against observed values by experimental group. \label{fig:pred}](../figures/main/prediction.png)